winterashleygayle/winterashleygayle.github.io/_posts/2026-02-05-the-devil-we-know.md

 Except me.

 That moment fractured something fundamental.
 Not just my understanding of my mother, but my understanding of how families protect themselves by keeping the most vulnerable person in the dark.
+I felt stupid.
+Completly blind and left in the dark.
+Suddenly, what I thought was a sudden decision was revealed to be a relapse.
+What I thought was random was actually part of a lifelong struggle.
+But the damage had already been done.

+For years, I carried shock and anger.
+I thought I had a peerless mother one day, and then suddenly I did not.

 <p style="text-align: center; margin: 3rem 0;">
   <img src="/assets/img/uploads/deviltim.jpg" alt="Alt text" style="max-width: 100%;">